jordynesp/Shelter-System/README.md

     - a way to add a report/new info about a customer (which room they are in, check in/out, etc.)

 - create a one-page js server side with minimal functionality for staff:
-    - a get method for changing staff
+    - a post method for changing staff
-    - a get method for changing customers
+    - a post method for changing customers
-    - a get method for deleting staff
+    - a post method for deleting staff
-    - a get method for deleting customer
+    - a post method for deleting customer
-    - a post method for showing all customers
+    - a get method for showing all customers
-    - a post method for showing a report of a customer
+    - a get method for showing a report of a customer
-    - a get/post method for adding a report about a customer
+    - a post method for adding a report about a customer

 Extra:
 - set the timezone of the database (last minute task)